 In support of this worthy cause, a project has been set up in California to help save grey whales and their breeding grounds.
 Called the Baja California Grey Whale conservation project, the effort is managed by Sea Life International (SRI) and is run through the Zoological Park in Baja California, Mexico.
 The Zoological Park is one of the premiere natural habitats in Mexico for whales and other sea animals.
 The goal of the Baja CA Grey Whale conservation project is to raise awareness of the species and its vital role in our ecosystem.
 To do this, a number of Grey whale conservation programs have been put into place.

 Another group that benefits from Grey whales Baja program is the local school students.
 For generations, students from the elementary to high school have learnt about the life cycle of these magnificent sea creatures through books and literature provided at the Zoological Park.
 The knowledge and enthusiasm in the hearts of school children is further strengthened when they spend some days in the laguna desiring to see the wild and beautiful grey whales in their natural habitat.
-These natural schools offer programmes for children and adults that highlight marine life and education.
+These natural schools offer programs for children and adults that highlight marine life and education.

 The Grey whales migrate to Baja California from warmer climates during the summer months and return every year with their young.
 This makes it possible for many environmentalists and animal lovers to organise trips to watch these incredible sea creatures.
 The Grey whales Baja California tours provide first-hand experiences and a chance to meet and witness these remarkable creatures up close.